 Styling balms keep your beard’s shape while giving it a healthy and smooth shine.

 For daily grooming, use a brush or a comb.
-The best beard brush is one with natural, boar bristles because these promote circulation and the natural production of oils that keep your beard shiny and healthy.
+The best beard brush is one with the natural, boar bristles because these promote circulation and the natural production of oils that keep your beard shiny and healthy.

 Trim on a regular basis to maintain your beard’s shape and to prevent unruly hairs from sticking out.
 Use beard trimming scissors to keep length in check.